 Elder Abuse Restraining Orders

-Special protections and laws have been put into place to protect senior citizens and dependent adults from abuse, including restraining orders authorized by Welfare and Institutions Code Section 15610.07 and 15657.03.
+Special protections and California elder laws have been put into place to protect senior citizens and dependent adults from abuse, including restraining orders authorized by Welfare and Institutions Code Section 15610.07 and 15657.03.
 Elders or senior citizens are people aged 65 or older.

-About Civil Harassment Restraining Orders
+About Civil Harassment Restraining Orders in California

 A restraining order is a court order that requires someone not to contact you or stay away from you, your home (unless you are roommates), and your work.
 You can ask the court for a civil harassment restraining order if you are concerned about your safety for any number of reasons by someone with whom you do not have an intimate or familial relationship, including being:

 - Assaulted or sexually assaulted.

 As one example of what you need to do in a particular county in the State of California to obtain an elder or dependent adult restraining order, the City and County of San Francisco has a specific website that has additional information about the process and forms you can download.
 You can also utilize the free help from San Francisco’s ACCESS Center.

 Our Elder Law Attorneys Explain When A Restraining Order is Necessary

 Restraining orders are necessary when someone (including a caregiver):